Skip to content

 • Big Bang Universe provides an interactive visual of all packages in Core, Addons, and Community as described in Big Bang README

-What Big Bang isn’t📜
+What isn’t Big Bang?📜

-• Big Bang by itself is not intended to be an End to End Secure Kubernetes Cluster Solution, but rather a reusable secure component/piece of a full solution.
+• Big Bang by itself is not intended to be an End-to-End Secure Kubernetes Cluster Solution, but rather a reusable secure component/piece of a full solution.

-• A Secure Kubernetes Cluster Solution, will have multiple components, that can each be swappable and in some cases considered optional depending on use case and risk tolerance: Example of some potential components in a full End to End Solution:
+• A Secure Kubernetes Cluster Solution will have multiple components that can each be swappable and in some cases considered optional depending on use case and risk tolerance: Example of some potential components in a full End-to-End Solution:

 • Ingress traffic protection